peterbillhu/PQSC2DPerovskites/README.md

 ## Introduciton

 In the field of algebraic topology, the cell complex offers a broader and more versatile description compared to the simplicial complex.
 Its structure allows for greater flexibility in theoretical arguments, avoiding the rigid face constraints inherent in the simplicial complex [4].

+Especially, Persistent homology (PH)

 ## Mathematical formulation